What causes infertility?

 - Drug use or abuse: Some drugs can impair fertility, even if they help with some other health concern.
 Abuse of drugs, especially anabolic steroids and opiates, have also been linked to infertility in men.

 - Environmental factors: Exposure to chemicals such as pesticides or the hormones used in birth control pills can lessen your fertility.
 Frequent exposure of the testicles to heat can, too.
-Handling of heavy metals is another environmental concern.
+The handling of heavy metals is another environmental concern.

 - Age: While men can still be fertile well into their golden years, fertility tends to decrease significantly beginning in your late 30s, with a marked decline after the age of 45.